Minda1975/FVWM-configs/README.md

 My prefered IDE is Geany, so i included Geany config and color schemes that relevant to the overall picture.

-In this repo you will find Gtk2/3 themes (Fantome, Lumiere, Noita, Ocha, Tee and Vestica) and icons (Arc, Canta, ePapirus, Numix, Numix-Circle, Numix-Circle-Light, Numix-Light, Papirus, Papirus-Adapta, Papirus-Adapta-Nokto, Papirus-Dark and Papirus-Light).
+In this repo you will find Gtk2/3 themes (Fantome, Lumiere, Noita, Ocha, Tee, Vestica, Charma-Nightingale, Charma-Ype, Forest-Dark, Forest-Darker and Forest-Light) and icons (Arc, Canta, ePapirus, Numix, Numix-Circle, Numix-Circle-Light, Numix-Light, Papirus, Papirus-Adapta, Papirus-Adapta-Nokto, Papirus-Dark and Papirus-Light).
 These themes and icons are very relevant to the overall picture.

 Bash is my default terminal, so it’s very appealing to get the best out of it.
 Running a Git command without knowing the current branch is like running rm or mkdir in the terminal without knowning the current directory.
 It is dangerous and error-prone.
 So i use [bash-git-prompt](https://github.com/magicmonty/bash-git-prompt).